100 Years of Changing Lives

 ARL Afford-a-Care Clinics

-The ARL purchases two Des Moines veterinary clinics renamed ARL Afford-A-Care South and ARL Afford-A-Care East, to provide expanded options for affordable veterinary care and help prevent pet overpopulation.
+The ARL purchases two Des Moines veterinary clinics, renamed ARL Afford-A-Care South and ARL Afford-A-Care East, with the help of a generous donation.
+The clinics offer expanded options for affordable veterinary care in the community and help broaden the ARL’s capacity to support its free and low-cost community programs.

 For a century, you have helped the Animal Rescue League of Iowa be there for pets and the people who love them – in every corner of the state.
 Now, you can join the journey to transform the future of animal rescue as we look toward the next 100 years of changing lives.